SteveZeeuwe/frontend-exercise/README.md

+# Welcome!
+Usually I write a specific set of chapters for my repo's, but since we will be sitting together soon I'll keep it short.

+Below you can see a summary of what you guys requested and what I did.
+I chose to aproach the asignment from an MVP point of view, meaning that all requirements are met and are tested in the major evergreen browsers, but that does not mean that the code is 100% bug free nor that the code is written to be future-proof.

+I have several suggestions on how to improve the code; from a performance point of view, reusability/modularity, defensive programming and the structure.
+I am aware of a few edgecases that aren't covered, but nothing that breaks the application nor the UX (in a too horrible way).

+I am looking forward to show you guys how and why I approached things the way I did, answer your questions and talk about how to improve everything if I had more time / directions.

+See you soon!

+Steve

 ## Requirements:
 - [x] Toon de multi-selector met de JSON als opties
 - [x] Maak een zoekfunctie dat frontend filtering doet op de input